Captain Kirk saves the Universe, with his love life in ruins…

 Hulk Rating: /10

 This review was added to Shroud of Thoughts Favourite TV Episode Blogathon.
 Other reviews with this cast written about in this site include Star Trek cast in Star Trek VI: The Undiscovered Country.
-William Shatner also appears in Horror at 37,000 Feet.
-Joan Collins in Dynasty, The Time of Their Lives, 80s Prime Time Soap Adverts and The Cartier Affair.
+William Shatner also appears in Incubus and Horror at 37,000 Feet.
+Joan Collins in Quest For Love, Dynasty, The Time of Their Lives, 80s Prime Time Soap Adverts, I Don’t Want to be Born and The Cartier Affair.
+Her blogathon is HERE.